 2017 Field Day Site – Upper Field Layout

-Dave K1DLM, Piece, Hamilton K1HMS, Mike Ryan K1WVO, Anita AB1QB, and I have gotten together multiple times to set up and test all of this new technology.
-I wanted to share some more about the equipment and the associated testing (which has been staged in the kitchen at our QTH – thank you, Anita!).
+Dave K1DLM, Piece, Hamilton K1HMS, Mike Ryan K1WVO, Anita AB1QB, and I have gotten together multiple times to set up and test this new technology.
+I wanted to share more about the equipment and the associated testing (which has been staged in the kitchen at our QTH – thank you, Anita!).

 We began the testing process by setting up our 20m CW station.

 This station uses an Elecraft K3S Transceiver, a K1EL WinKeyer, and the N1MM+ Logger on a Windows 10 Laptop PC.
 We used this station to get our basic N1MM+ setup, including our Field Day CW keying macros working.

 Next came our 40m SSB station.
 This setup uses an Icom IC-7300 Transceiver and allowed us to set up and test N1MM+ on the fly audio macro recording and playback.
 All three of our SSB stations will have on-the-flyrecording and playback capability, allowing each SSB operator to record and use a custom set of audio macros.

 Next came our Digital Station.
 This station uses one of the two remote Flex-6700 SDRs.